 The tissue bank has pre-existing tissue arrays for a variety of invasive cancers.
 Each array is annotated with clinical information including tumor histology, stage, disease free and overall survival.
 The resource also can assembled custom tissue arrays for investigators.
 Please contact the resource director to obtain more information.

 With the recent purchase of an Aperio ScanScope Turbo AT, any stained slide can be digitized and analyzed.
 In collaboration with trained pathologists, key tissue components of the digitized slide can be automatically analyzed to identify and quantify the cellular features or objects of interest within that component using preinstalled or user-defined algorithms.
 Quantification of the area and intensity of co-localized stains from the same image is also available.
 Information from serial sections can be cataloged and metadata can be exported to Excel or test files for further analysis.
 Please contact the resource manager to obtain more information regarding image analysis.

-The resource is able to assist in the processing and storage of specimens for any investigator cancer-related study.
+The Tissue Management Resource is able to assist in the processing and storage of specimens for any investigator cancer-related study.
 Standard operating procedures will be developed specific to the study.
-The resource has ample storage for ambient or frozen specimens.
+The Resource has ample storage for ambient or frozen specimens.
 All our ultralow freezers are monitored 24 hours a day with an external monitoring system.

 The fees listed are for Cancer Center members.
 Please contact the resource manager for non-Cancer Center member pricing and pricing for non-standard or specialty services not listed below.